This article provides a summary of new features, enhancements, and resolved issues in Zuora Revenue version 37.007.00.00.

 New contract impairment type supported

-Previously, when RORD (reduction order) line is collected to cancel the existing contract, only the following types of contract impairment are supported to indicate how the impairment amount is to be processed in Zuora Revenue.
+Previously, when partial or full cancellation (RORD) line is collected to cancel the existing contract, only the following types of contract impairment are supported to indicate how the impairment amount is to be processed in Zuora Revenue.
 However, in some contract impairment scenarios, the allocation revenue gets reduced in proportion to that of the contractual revenue, which is not aligned with the accounting requirements.

 - Contract Impairment (Type 1)